rhdtownsend/msg/docs/source/user-guide/how-msg-works.rst

 How MSG Works
 *************

-This chapter provides a walkthrough of using the MSG Python interface to evaluate flux and intensity spectra for a model of Sirius (:math:`\alpha` Canis Majoris).
-The code fragments are presented as a sequence of Jupyter notebook cells, but pasting all of the fragments into a Python script should work also.
+This chapter expands on the :ref:`Python <python-walkthrough>`, :ref:`Fortran <fortran-walkthrough>` and :ref:`C <c-walkthrough>` walkthrough chapters, by delving into the :dict:`nitty-gritty` of how MSG goes about evaluating stellar spectra and photometric colors.

 Interpolation
 =============

-To evaluate a stellar spectrum, MSG interpolates in grids of pre-calculated data.
+To evaluate a stellar spectrum, MSG interpolates in grids of pre-calculated spectroscopic data.
 Focusing on specific intensity evaluation, this involves constructing a (preferably continuous and smooth) function

 .. math::